US Expat Taxes for Americans Living in Argentina – What You Need to Know

 – PriceWaterhouse Cooper

 If you pay income tax in Argentina, there are several exemptions that allow you to pay less or no US income tax on the same income to the IRS.
 The main exemptions are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Argentinian resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Argentina.
 These exemptions can be combined if necessary.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.

 The US and Argentinian governments share taxpayer info, and Argentinian banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.